 If you visit an allergist or a primary care doctor, they may prescribe your child a topical steroid cream for their skin.
 If so, ask when and how to safely use it on your child.
 Your allergist or doctor will decide if the child needs an antihistamine to help ease any itching or not.

-For more information, call us.
+For more information, contact us.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.